EwenDC/root-automated-setup/README.md

 ### Translation Standards

 1. As much as possible, please copy the punctuation of the original English text. (e.g. If a sentence ends without a full stop, don't include a full stop in your translation, and vice-versa).
-2. Match the translation of your language’s official Root localization where possible (this includes the name of cards in instances where they are referenced in text).
+2. Match the translation of your language’s official Root localisation where possible (this includes the name of cards in instances where they are referenced in text).

 ## Adding content